-WisDOT State Traffic Operations Center (STOC) handles traffic management for the state of Wisconsin.
-The physical operations center is located in Southeastern Wisconsin in the City of Milwaukee.
+WisDOT Traffic Management Center handles traffic management for the state of Wisconsin.
+The physical operations center is located in southeastern Wisconsin in the City of Milwaukee.

-The STOC is staffed 24 hours a day, 7 days a week and communicates regularly with sheriff, fire, police and Wisconsin State Patrol, as well as media outlets and construction project managers.
+The TMC is staffed 24 hours a day, 7 days a week and communicates regularly with sheriff, fire, police and Wisconsin State Patrol, as well as media outlets and construction project managers.

-From the STOC, it is possible to use various traffic management tools, such as: closed circuit television units, ramp meters, variable message signs (VMS), highway advisory radio (HAR), roadway sensors and other tools.
-It is designed to improve the safety and efficiency of the Milwaukee freeway system by reducing incidents and relieving traffic congestion.
+From the TMC, it is possible to use various traffic management tools, such as: closed circuit television cameras, ramp meters, dynamic message signs (DMS), highway advisory radio (HAR), roadway sensors and other tools.
+It is designed to improve the safety and efficiency of the statewide freeway system by reducing incidents and relieving traffic congestion.

 - Detailed information about current travel conditions and times in urban regions enable travelers to make informed decisions about how they travel.